 Born in Detroit in the late fifties, I lived on the Eastside.
 While growing up in the Motor City, I loved to play games that relied on my imagination.
 I really enjoyed pretending to be a cowboy when I was very young.
 Westerns were big in those days, and I watched a lot of the Lone Ranger, Cheyenne, and Zoro.
 As I got a little older, I developed a fascination with space that bordered on obsession.
 The space race with the old Soviet Union was in full swing.
 I spent a lot of time pretending to be an astronaut.
 I enjoyed watching TV shows such as Lost in Space, Thunderbirds and Star Trek.
 All these shows help to grow my creativity.
 Later, we migrated all the way over to the Westside where I spent my rebellious teenage years—it was a crazy and foggy time.

-At twenty, I joined the service and was deployed aboard two different aircraft carriers, the USS Enterprise and then later on the USS Coral Sea (Both of which are decommissioned—man, I feel old!).
-I voyaged to such wondrous places as the Philippines, Korea, Singapore, Australia, and Hong Kong.
+At twenty, I joined the service and was deployed aboard two aircraft carriers, the USS Enterprise and then later on the USS Coral Sea (Both of which are now decommissioned—man, do I feel old!).
+I voyaged to such wondrous places as the Philippines, South Korea, Singapore, Australia, and Hong Kong.
+I remember standing on the flight deck on a warm night, the sea breeze kissing my face, the Milky Way arcing above, and the dark waters of the Indian Ocean stretching out in all directions.
 It was an awesome experience and a great personal adventure.
 I read constantly and would write every night for hours as the ship rocked gently in the middle of the ocean.
-I wrote a book that could be considered a prequel to Flight of the Vessel.
+I was scribbling away on a book that could be considered a prequel to Flight of the Vessel.

-In search of better job opportunities, I left Washington State for Columbia, SC to help my family in their small businesses.
-And then a few years later, I move to Virginia to work for a small newspaper in the Shenandoah Valley as the director of technology responsible for technology strategies.
-I decided to start a family and I now have two wonderful sons.
+In search of better job opportunities, I left the cool, rainy fantasy lands of Washington State for the hot, muggy countryside of central South Carolina to help my family in their small businesses.
+And then a few years later, I move on to the rolling hills of Virginia to work for a small newspaper in the Shenandoah Valley as the director of technology responsible for technology strategies.
+I decided to start a family, and I now have two wonderful sons.
+Wanting to polish my management skills, I went back to school to study business, earning a masters from a local college.
+Now I had a degree for each half of my brain.

 Fantasy, epic, dragons, wizards, sorcerer, sorceress, princess, knight, flight, vessel, evil, medieval, dark ages, lord, robert clifton Storey jr, Part One: Flight of the Vessel, Part Two: Daughters of Thine Lesser Evil, Suzerain of the Beast, Robert Storey, Kindle, Kobo, iTunes, createspace, #rcsjr, rcsjr